JoburgDataPlatformUserGroup/FabricPreCon/1 - Setup.md

 # Setup

-## Create a workspace (Exercise)
+## Create a workspace (Excercise)
-The workspace contains all the items needed for data warehousing, including: Data Factory pipelines, the data warehouse, Power BI datasets, and reports.
+The workspace contains all the items needed for data analytics, including: Data Factory pipelines, the data warehouse, Power BI datasets, and reports.

 1. Open the following [Link](https://app.powerbi.com). (*Right click on the link and open in a new tab*)